-The eighth of the 48 peaks that I summited was Mt Passaconaway (4043 ft, 1232 m), which is slightly to the Northeast of Mt Whiteface.
+The eighth of the 48 peaks that I summited was Mt Passaconaway (4043 ft, 1232 m), which is slightly to the Northeast of Mt Whiteface, which is another 4000-footer.
 I went up both of these peaks on 15 June 2016, just five days after having gone up Mt Osceola and East Osceola.

 It was a very beautiful day.
-The hike started from “Ferncroft”, a very lovely farm settlement:
+The hike started from “Ferncroft”, a lovely farm settlement: